Dining out – Sedbergh

 - The Three Hares Cafe and Bistro, for home made breads and cakes and locally sourced meat dishes – 015396 21058.
 (Dog friendly).
 Closed Mondays.

-- Smatt’s Duo Cafe and Bistro, for Coffee, breakfast and homemade meals. food served all day.
-With seasonal Thai nights – 01539620552 (Dog friendly also free wifi, closed Tuesdays.)
+- Smatt’s Duo Cafe and Bistro, for Coffee, breakfast and homemade meals. food served all day – 01539620552 (Dog friendly also free wifi, closed Tuesdays.)

 - Mad Hatters Tea Room, No 6 Finkle Street for English cream tea, crumpets, tea, coffee, cake and more.
 015396 20298